MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-statement-service.md

 ## To enable automatic import of bank statements
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Accounts**, and then choose the related link.
 2. Select the line for a linked bank account, and then choose the **Automatic Bank Statement Import Setup** action.
-3. In the **Automatic Bank Statement Import Setup** page, in the **Number of Days Included** field, specify how far back in time to get new bank transactions for.
+3. On the **Automatic Bank Statement Import Setup** page, in the **Number of Days Included** field, specify how far back in time to get new bank transactions for.

     > [!NOTE]
     > It is recommended that you set this value to 7 days or more.